-Our board of directors has approved a \$150 million share repurchase program authorizing us to repurchase shares of our common stock.
+We have a \$150 million share repurchase program authorizing us to repurchase shares of our common stock.
 Information about our share repurchase program is found in Note 5 to the accompanying consolidated financial statements.
 During the year ended December 31, 2016, we repurchased 728,237 shares of our common stock at an average price of \$8.92 per share for a total purchase price of \$6.5 million.
-We have not repurchased any additional shares subsequent to December 31, 2016 and through February 27, 2017.
+We have not repurchased any additional shares in 2017 or subsequent to December 31, 2017.
 We retired all repurchased shares on their respective settlement dates.
-As of February 27, 2017, we have \$143.5 million of authorized capacity remaining under our share repurchase program.
+In December 2017, our board of directors renewed the \$150 million share repurchase program, effective January 1, 2018.
+As of February 27, 2018, we have \$150.0 million of authorized capacity remaining under our share repurchase program.
 Currently, we do not expect to utilize our share repurchase program unless we believe our cost of capital is elevated.